Protection for those undergoing gender reassignment also applies to gender-fluid and non-binary workers.

 Adding pronouns after profile names and on email signatures helps raise awareness of gender identity and prevents assumptions.
 It also denotes a more inclusive organisation. e.g. First name, Last name (she/her).

 Explain which terms are appropriate and how staff should use them.
 Make sure to create a central resource for advice that employees can easily access.

 Assess whether there is a need for physical changes to your workplace, including gender-neutral toilet facilities, showers and changing rooms.
 Consider gender-neutral adaptations to any uniforms.

 There is 'no one size fits all'.
 Every person, trans or not, has their own lived experience and perspective on the world.
 Make sure you treat everyone accordingly.

 7. Be considerate of gender identity in HR processes

-Be sensitive to issues such as changes of name and personnel record changes including staff photos during recruitment and beyond.
-Offer temporary time away from client-facing activities if it is wanted during transition.
+Be sensitive to changes of name and personnel record changes, including staff photos during recruitment and beyond.
+Offer temporary time away from client-facing activities if wanted during transition.
 Remember to reassure employees that they are in control of their personal information at all times.

 8. Update your harassment & anti-bullying policies